“Sarene had never married — it was illogical to believe two people could remain compatible for a lifetime …” (Robert Jordan, Lord of Chaos, pg. 489).

 Even if you know that your person and you will both change over time, the reality is that you don’t get married expecting a divorce.

-Unfortunately, sometimes that’s the way things shake out.
+Unfortunately, sometimes a divorce is just the way things shake out.

-But those feelings didn’t stop me from deciding that it was important to learn how to divorce like an adult.
+But those feelings didn’t stop me from deciding that it was important to learn how to divorce like an adult — and do it quickly for the sake of our son and our own sanity.

 Let it out and let it go.